Linear superposition as a core theorem of quantum empiricism: Closing remarks

+It is appropriate at this point to quote the 't~Hooft remark ``I go along with everything [Copenhagen] says, except for one thing, and the one thing is you're not allowed to ask any questions'' and the Einstein reasoning on page~669 in the collected articles \cite{schilpp}: ``One may not merely ask \ldots\ not even ask what this \ldots\ \emph{means}''.
+See also Heisenberg's discussion of the problem \lrceil{language $\rightleftarrows$ concepts} on pages 48--54 in \cite{heisenberg}, his work \cite{heisenberg+}, the pages 234--235 in \cite{schilpp} with Bohr's appeals regarding the ``necessity of a radical revision of basic principles for physical explanation \ldots\ revision of the foundation for the unambiguous use of elementary concepts'', and his comments on words ``phenomena'', ``observations'', ``attributes'', and ``measurements'' on p.~237.

-The literature on this subject, even taking only the qualified sources into account, is vast \cite{aaronson, barrett2, alter, deutsch, espagnat, fine, fuchs4, greenberg, Hooft, maudlin, mermin, mermin2, ney, saunders, schloss, schloss3, greenstein, kadom, hren1, laloe, home, stapp2, auletta} and abounds with terminology---``\ldots\ words, \emph{ostensibly} English'' (A.~Leggett \cite[p.~300; emphasis ours]{laloe}), that completely defies translation into the language of events or of concretization: observer's consciousness, parallel/""branching universes/worlds, free will, catalogue of knowledge, world branch, and also such collocations as rational agent, information (``\emph{Whose}'' and ``about \emph{what}'', by J.~Bell) has been recorded/""transmitted/(not)reached an observer (Wigner's friend), teleporting a state, many-minds/worlds/words, quantum psychology, psycho"=physical parallelism (in this connection, see \cite[p.~86(!)]{chomsky}), and many other ``bad words'', according to Bell \cite[p.~215]{bell}.
+The literature on this subject, even taking only the qualified sources into account, is vast \cite{aaronson, barrett2, alter, deutsch, espagnat, fine, fuchs4, greenberg, Hooft, maudlin, mermin, mermin2, ney, saunders, schloss, schloss3, greenstein, kadom, hren1, laloe, home, stapp2, auletta} and abounds with terminology""---``words, \emph{ostensibly} English'' (A.~Leggett \cite[p.~300; emphasis ours]{laloe})---that defies translation into the language of events or of concretization: observer's consciousness, parallel/"!branching universes/worlds, free will, catalogue of knowledge, world branch, and also such collocations as rational agent, information (\emph{``Whose''} and ``about \emph{what}?\@'' \cite{bell}, by ``Bell's sardonic comments'' \cite[p.~262]{home}) has been recorded/"!transmitted/(not)""reached an observer (Wigner's friend), teleporting a state, many-minds/"!worlds/"!words, quantum psychology, psycho"=physical parallelism (in this connection, see \cite[p.~86\,(!)]{chomsky}), and many other ``bad words'' by Bell.
+He italicizes them on p.~215 of \cite{bell}.

+Of course, ``without philosophy, science would lose its critical spirit and would eventually become a technical device'' \cite[p.~800]{auletta} but, on the other hand, ``the concept of the free will cannot be defined by indications on devices'' \cite[p.~151]{ludwig4}, and ``one must not confuse physics with philosophy'' \cite[p.~12]{englert}.
+Furthermore, yet, we should like to remind a Heisenberg attitude \cite{heisenberg+} on ``a misconception \ldots\ [and `possibility'] to avoid philosophical arguments \ldots\ and the way of thinking of \ldots\ physicists who insisted on not dealing with philosophy''.
+Namely, ``[w]e can not avoid using a language bound up with the traditional philosophy''.
+One cannot but mention the Rovelli article \cite{rovelli} that is entirely devoted to this topic.
+Therefore, ``[i]t must be our task to adapt our thinking and speaking""---indeed our scientific philosophy""---to the new situation'' with regard to \emph{abstract} meaning of the linear quantum addition $\+$ and quantum math altogether; all of the quotations are from pages 32 and 37--38 of work \cite{heisenberg+}.